crystallabs/virtualtime/README.md

 vt.matches?(vt2) # ==> true
 ```

+It doesn't matter whether you are comparing `vt` to `vt2` or vice-versa, the
+operation is commutative.

 When matching `VirtualTime`s to `VirtualTime`s, comparisons between field values
 which are both a `Proc` is not supported and will throw `ArgumentError` in runtime.